Inventory Management: Definition, Types, Methods, and Best Practices

 Challenges:

-• A high DSI indicates slow inventory turnover, potentially leading to higher holding costs.
+• High DSI indicates slow turnover, increasing holding costs

-• A very low DSI may indicate insufficient inventory to meet demand.
+• Very low DSI may indicate insufficient inventory

 5. LIFO and FIFO